meyerjac/pizza-delivery/README.md

 ## Specs

-rule: User can choose between 3 different size pizzas: example: Large, medium, and small.
+rule: User will input the size of their pizza in a text box.

-rule: User can choose what toppings go on the pizza:
+rule: User can choose what topping to go on the pizza:
-example: Canadian bacon, Bacon, Sausage, pepperoni, Steak
+example: Canadian bacon, or Bacon,or Sausage,or  pepperoni, or Steak

 rule: when toppings are chosen, subtotal is calculated as the pizza is built.